maryia-smantsar/warhol-case-study/index.md

 ---

-## Building the Screens: From First Impression to Final Ticket
+## Building the screens: from first Impression to final ticket

 ### The First Screen Has One Job: Set the Tone